cfengine/documentation/manuals/enterprise-reporting/reporting-architecture.markdown

 Apache is part of the CFEngine Enterprise installation in `/var/cfengine/httpd`.
 A user `apache` is created with privileges to run `cf-runagent`.

-### Troubleshooting of CFEngine Enterprise

-If you are experiencing problems with logging into the Mission Portal or don't see up-to-date data, check the following points:

-* Make sure that the daemon processes are running

-`ps -e` should list processes 'cf-hub', 'httpd' and 'mongod'

-If that is not the case, run:

-    $ rm -f /var/cfengine/state/mongod.lock
-    $ /var/cfengine/bin/cf-execd -Ov > cfout.log

-* check the CFEngine output

-If the processes are still not running after this, check the generated output file for:

-    [timestamp] verbose: Comment 'Start CFE httpd process if not exist'

-and

-    [timestamp] verbose: Comment 'Check for mongod process'

-The lines around those comments might give an indication why the respective processes failed to start.

-* Check apache and mongo logs

-If problems remain in spite of running processes, or if the processes terminated immediately after a successful start, check the logs in:

-    /var/cfengine/httpd/logs/*
-    /var/log/mongo.log

-These should provide details about why the processes refused to start, shut down or continue to deny access.